Build & Add your App to Druva Marketplace

 Implement CSRF protections for state-changing actionsMANDATORY

-Host all client-side code statically or use CDNs Sub-resource Integrity (SRI) checks.RECOMMENDED
+Host all client-side code statically or use CDN subresource integrity (SRI) checksRECOMMENDED

-Store API secrets in secure vaults or environment variables (never in code or logs); rotate API credentials periodically (every 90–180 days)MANDATORY
+Store API secrets in secure vaults or environment variables, never in code or logs, and rotate API credentials periodically (every 90–180 days)MANDATORY

-Implement client-side input validation AND API-side server validation (never rely on client-side only)MANDATORY
+Implement client-side input validation and API-side server validation; never rely on client-side validation onlyMANDATORY

 Apply output encoding to prevent client-side and server-side attacks in rendered API dataMANDATORY

-Respect rate limits and retry headers defined by Druva APIs; implement throttling and retry logic to avoid abuse/misuseRECOMMENDED
+Respect rate limits and retry headers defined by Druva APIs, and implement throttling and retry logic to avoid abuse or misuseRECOMMENDED

-Implement comprehensive logging: log critical actions (timestamped and tamper-resistant) and integration telemetryMANDATORY
+Implement comprehensive logging for critical actions with timestamps and tamper resistance, along with integration telemetryMANDATORY

-Implement automated security testing in CI/CD pipeline (SAST, DAST, dependency scanning)RECOMMENDED
+Implement automated security testing in the CI/CD pipeline, including SAST, DAST, and dependency scanningRECOMMENDED

 Implement proper session management with secure timeouts and logout mechanismsMANDATORY